 “American Honey (2016)” by Andrea Arnold

-Winer of the Special Jury Prize at Cannes Film Festival, American Honey is a 162 minute road movie about a young woman who decides to hit the road to sell magazines with a group of people to make money.
-More than that, Andrea Arnold’s vision towards the chase of the american dream on the 21st Century is extremely special for being a female british director, making this a very touching, realistic and subtle film about hopes and dreams of outcasts, and the reality of the american way of life.
+Winner of the Special Jury Prize at Cannes Film Festival, American Honey is a 162-minute road movie about a young woman who decides to hit the road to sell magazines with a group of people to make money.
+More than that, Andrea Arnold’s vision towards the chase of the American dream on the 21st Century is extremely special for being a female British director, making this a very touching, realistic and subtle film about hopes and dreams of outcasts, and the reality of the American way of life.

 “The Ornithologist (2016)” by João Pedro Rodriguez

-Fernando is a ornithologist who is studying birds alone in the nature.
-When he suffers an accident, he is found by two japanese woman who ties him up on a tree after calling him a “non-believer”.
-Once he manages to free himself, Fernando starts a magical and surrealistic journey into the forest where he will question his identify, body and faith, resulting in one of the most intriguing, different and strange movies of 2016.
+Fernando is an ornithologist who is studying birds alone in nature.
+When he suffers an accident, he is found by two Japanese women who ties him up on a tree after calling him a “non-believer”.
+Once he manages to free himself, Fernando starts a magical and surrealistic journey into the forest where he will question his identity, body, and faith, resulting in one of the most intriguing, different and strange movies of 2016.
 The director described his film being as “transgressive and blasphemous reappropriation of the saint’s life”.